Tag: Writing Fiction in Nairobi

 Where to Sell or Share your Complete Story in East Africa

-The one thing writers all need no matter the level of their creative journey is feedback from readers.
+The one thing writers all need, no matter the level of their creative journey, is feedback from readers.
 Readers who will dive into your work and get back to you with legitimate feedback on what they think/thought about your work.
 Feedback will help you grow as a writer, and gaining readership will allow you to discover what else you can do with your work.

 This post compiles a list of options to use as an author based in East Africa and hoping to grow your readership.
-From sites to post free content for immediate feedback to e-book and printed book distribution websites to aid in your book sales.
+From sites to post free content for immediate feedback to e-book and printed book distribution websites to aid your book sales.

 Five Free Reading/Writing Sites: